 - For those who like spicy cornbread, use jalapenos instead of chilies for extra heat.

 - Mix in some chopped bacon for a salty meaty twist.
+If you love bacon, you might also enjoy Spicy Corn and Bacon Macaroni and Cheese for a delicious meal.

 - If you like sweet cornbread, add a tablespoon or two of brown sugar to the cornbread mix with the creamed corn.